SPANDigital/AT-T/README.md

-# AT-T
+# recommendation-engine
-This is the Repo for AT&amp;T
+This is the Repo for Recommendation Engine